MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 3. Select **Windows 10 and later** for platform type.

-4. In the Profile type drop down list, select **Device Firmware Configuration Interface** to open the DFCI blade containing all available policy settings.
+4. In the Profile type dropdown list, select **Device Firmware Configuration Interface** to open the DFCI blade containing all available policy settings.
 For information on DFCI settings, refer to Table 1 on this page or the [Intune documentation](/intune/configuration/device-firmware-configuration-interface-windows).
 You can configure DFCI settings during the initial setup process or later by editing the DFCI profile.

    :::image type="content" alt-text="Create DFCI profile." source="images/df1.png":::